Ximsa/forts-map-editor-interface/README.md

 Header:<br/>
 ``m [enironmentString]``<br/>
 i.e: ``m environment/alpine``<br/>
-if you don't specify an header, it tries to append to that file.
+if you don't specify an header, it tries to append to a file.
 Make sure that said file got generated with the "-nf" Flag! <br/>

 Polygon:<br/>
 ``p [x] [y] [hasSurface] [surfaceString]``<br/>